 GoHealth, Inc., the issuer of the Class A common stock offered by this prospectus, was incorporated as a Delaware corporation on March 27, 2020.
 GoHealth, Inc. has not engaged in any material business or other activities except in connection with its formation and the Transactions.
-The amended and restated certificate of incorporation of GoHealth, Inc. that will become effective immediately prior to the consummation of this offering will, among other things, authorize two classes of common stock, Class A common stock and Class B common stock, each having the terms described in "Description of Capital Stock."
+The amended and restated certificate of incorporation of GoHealth, Inc. that will become effective immediately prior to the consummation of this offering will, among other things, (i) recapitalize our outstanding shares of existing common stock into one share of Class A common stock and (ii) authorize two classes of common stock, Class A common stock and Class B common stock, each having the terms described in "Description of Capital Stock."